PoisotLab/ms_network_prediction/manuscript.md

 ![TODO](./figures/auc.png){@fig:auc}

+Note that that area-under-the-curve (AUC) of the random model is $0.5$, and the AUC of the perfect classifier is $1.0$.
+This means that we can compare the AUC of different models, with being closer to 1.0 being better.

 TSS is shown in @fig:validation, and reflects that the proof-of-concept model works well with limited data, yielding $\text{TSS} \approx 0.5$.
 This is similar to the skill levels derived from a predictive model of food-webs that uses a